|1 h||2 h 40 min||10|

 |5 cup||Leek (finely chopped [white part only, NO green], for filling)|

 |1 tsp||Salt (for filling)|

 |1/2 tsp||Granulated sugar (optional, but helps caramelization process, for filling)|

 |1 tbsp||Apple cider vinegar (for filling)|

 |6 tbsp||Water, filtered (ice water, for pie crust)|

 |2 1/2 cup||Wheat flour, whole wheat (or any kind of flour, for pie crust)|

 |2/3 cup||Olive Oil, Extra Virgin (partially frozen (see Advanced Prep below), for pie crust)|

 To make the crust:

 For both individual tartlets: No rolling needed!
 Use about 1/4 to 1/3 cup of dough for each tartlet.
-Roll dough into a ball, place in the center of your pie or muffin pans and then using your fingers gently flatten/press out to cover the center of the pan and then up the walls of the pan.
-You’ll want to keep your dough pretty thin as it will puff up a bit when pre(blind)baking.
+Roll dough into a ball, place in the center of your pie or muffin pans, and then using your fingers gently flatten/press out to cover the center of the pan and then up the walls of the pan.
+You’ll want to keep your dough pretty thin as it will puff up a bit when pre-baking the shells.